dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Be kind whenever possible.
-It is always possible.
+  Be a yardstick of quality.
+Some people aren't used to an environment where excellence is expected.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (956 days)